lenesk/sokolova.dk/how-to-start-the-essay-task-at-the-studieproeven-exam.md

 To write a coherent essay, you need to understand the context of the Writing task in whole and how the data set correlates with the title of the task.
 In this way, the data description will not stand as a paragraph without connection to the other questions in the task.
 Here is the plan for the first 15 minutes of your Writing task.

 1. Read the explanatory sentences under the data material and make sure that you have understood them before looking at the data set.
 They often contain food for thought and hints towards what to pick up for data description.
 In other words, they cast the light on the issue and give the contextual and non-statistical summary of the issue.
-The explanatory sentences may look like this in *Opgave 1 ‘Land og By’* from winter 2019 (see under the to tables):
+The explanatory sentences may look like this in *Opgave 1 ‘Land og By’* from winter 2019:

    Explanatory sentences: